Lulani Faucets Review & Rating Updated: July 7, 2025

 It is the component that controls water flow and temperature.
 Its finish may fail, and the faucet will still work.
 It may be discolored, corroded, and ugly, but water still flows.

-The primany material in LuLani faucets is either brass or stainless steel.
-Kitchen faucets are mostly stainless while lavatory faucets are uniformly brass.
+The primary material in LuLani faucets is either lead-free brass or stainless steel.
+Kitchen faucets are mostly stainless, while lavatory faucets are uniformly brass.

 Each material has its advantages and drawbacks.